Chelsea Office Space for Rent

 Industrialization in the 1850s took advantage of access to the Hudson River piers and led to the construction of numerous warehouses, factories, lumberyards, breweries, and tenements.
 Many of these original buildings have been redeveloped for new businesses and apartments.
 The Chelsea Historic District was designated in 1971 and last expanded in 1982.

+Chelsea’s 23rd Street area used to be NYC’s theater district.
+In 1884, Hotel Chelsea opened, and in 1868, Pike’s Opera House opened on this street.
 Today, Chelsea is best known for its place at the center of the art world.
 The neighborhood boasts more than 200 art galleries of varying sizes, and their visitors are a huge source of revenue for local businesses.
 The galleries are another of Chelsea’s many unique perks to local employees.
+In addition, Chelsea has become a unique shopping destination, featuring boutiques Comme des Garcons and Balenciaga, as well as Alexander McQueen, Stella McCartney, and Christian Louboutin.

 Re-imagine Your Chelsea Office Space